 Switching between groups: Changing your group is not allowed throughout the duration of a course.
 If you are ill or for other reasons cannot attend your class, you are welcome to make up for lost hours on Open Studio days.
 Your instructor will email you with the class handouts.

-Special cases: If you are prevented from attending more than 1/3 of a course for which you registered on account of prolonged illness or personal calamity, we will try to accommodate you by giving you AARTWERK credit.
+Special cases: If you are prevented from attending more than 1/2 of a course for which you registered on account of prolonged serious illness or grave personal calamity, we will try to accommodate you by giving you AARTWERK credit.
 Keep in mind that non-timely cancellation may result in taking someone else’s spot; thus you will need to demonstrate the seriousness of your circumstances.

 If you purchased through Coursehorse, then our Refund & Cancellation policy applies to your purchase.
 If you are entitled to a refund, or have any questions, please contact Coursehorse here.